HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

   <li>Attempt to verify the JWK using the key identified in step 3.</li>
 </ol>

-To retrieve the keys from a JWKS URL in step 1 or step 2, a FHIR authorization server issues a HTTP GET request that URL to obtain a JWKS response.
+To retrieve the keys from a JWKS URL in step 1 or step 2, a FHIR authorization server issues a HTTP GET request for that URL to obtain a JWKS response.
 For example, if a client has registered a JWKS URL of https://client.example.com/path/to/jwks.json, the server retrieves the client's JWKS with a GET request for that URL, including a header of `Accept: application/json`.

 If an error is encountered during the authentication process, the server SHALL respond with an `invalid_client` error as defined by